CiscoDevNet/sdwan-devops/docs/virl.md

 The files that define the labs are located in `{{ playbook_dir }}/files`.
 The `build-virl.yml` playbooks builds the lab specified in the `virl_lab_file` fact located in `inventory/<topology_name>/group_vars/all/virl.yml`

+To save changes that you make in the VIRL GUI, download the lab and override the existing file.

 ## Bringing up the Simulation

 ### Create a local CA